-Internal Revenue Code Section 402(g) limits the amount of pre-tax contributions a person can defer each tax year.
+Internal Revenue Code Section 402(g) limits the amount you can defer each tax year (pre-tax or Roth deferrals).
 Once the limit has been met, you may defer contributions in the City's 457 Plans, and/or you may contribute to MEBT on an after-tax basis.
 Any investment earnings on your after-tax contributions will accumulate tax-deferred until you take your money out of MEBT.